Skip to content

 ) -> Callable:

-"""Decorator that takes the returned documents from a function and asyncronously adds them to Meilisearch.
+"""Decorator that takes the returned documents from a function and asynchronously adds them to Meilisearch.

 It is required that either an async_client or url is provided.